Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Get in the habit of doing a 1 to 5 minute cleaning task when possible.
 For example, dust the furniture in the family room while baby is laying there in the same room looking at you.
 Then return to baby.

-Or, if you have a toddler who can self-feed, supervise his or her snack while you clean the kitchen sink.
+Or if you have a toddler who can self-feed, supervise his or her snack while you clean the kitchen sink.
 Then sit down again with your toddler.

-This way, things get done but you are in eyesight of the kids and it’s just for short periods of time, so no-one loses out.
-Break up tasks into little bits and you will be surprised at how much you can get done during the normal course of your day.
+This way things get done but you are in eyesight of the kids and it’s just for short periods of time, so no-one loses out.
+Break up tasks into little bits and you will be surprised at how much you can get done during the normal course of your day!

 Not only is the mop and bucket time consuming to set up and clean up afterward, it’s not all that safe for the inquisitive toddler.
-Instead use a spray mop which doesn’t rely on a large bucket of liquid.
+Instead use a spray mop - it doesn’t rely on a large bucket of liquid.